 We have a network of contacts to help young people find their place in the community.
 If you are a local business and would like to discuss how you can support us in this way, please get in touch.
-We have previously arranged mentorships, work experience and apprenticeship.

 In partnership with Kaipara College, we provide those youth aged 13 – 16, who cannot continue in mainstream schooling, with an alternative fulltime relationship-based education.
 Each student at Outwest Youth works on individualised learning plans that cover the standard curriculum subjects, along with an array of hands-on learning to build self-esteem, confidence, and positive behaviour outcomes.

 Young people who come to the attention of the police often need the support of a mentor to help them fulfil requirements and sanctions imposed by the court or Youth Justice system.
-Our youth workers journey with these young people, helping them to negotiate the process, to make good decisions, and to set goals that are prosocial, relevant and achievable.
+Our youth workers journey with these young people, helping them to negotiate the process, to make good decisions, and to set goals that are prosocial, relevant, and achievable.

 I really enjoyed the learner licence course with Outwest Youth.
 It was well planned and simple.
 With your help, I nailed the test with 34/35!
 Jessica, 16